Civility and Personal Conduct Policy

 Concern, Grievance, or Complaint

-Individuals who believe they may have been treated with disrespect or in an uncivil manner may discuss their concerns confidentially and informally with the Office of Inclusive Excellence.
-Individuals wishing to initiate a formal written complaint may do so via the Office of Inclusive Excellence Complaint/Reporting Form.
+Individuals who believe they may have been treated with disrespect or in an uncivil manner may discuss their concerns confidentially and informally with the Office of Campus Compliance and Civility.
+Individuals wishing to initiate a formal written complaint may do so via the Office of Campus Compliance and Civility Complaint/Reporting Form.
 The reporting process helps the University to record and evaluate these occurrences for climate assessment and planning purposes.
-The Office of Inclusive Excellence does not have independent authority to adjudicate incidents falling under this policy.
+The Office of Campus Compliance and Civility does not have independent authority to adjudicate incidents falling under this policy.

 Communication